The special ed law (IDEA) regulations allows for a parent to take to IEP meetings whomever the parent may invite.

-The IEP Center advocates are aware of strategies parents can trigger to work the system and not be bamboozled.
-We are available to participate online or telephone with parents in suspension hearings, manifestation-determination meetings and mediation*.
+The IEP Center.com advocates are aware of strategies parents can trigger to work the system and avoid getting bamboozled.
+We are available to participate online or telephone with parents in iep meetings, suspension hearings, manifestation-determination meetings and mediation*.

 Don’t be bamboozled!
-Parents who are serious about their child’s schooling and tired of being bamboozled use advocates at The IEP Center.
+Parents who are serious about their child’s schooling and tired of being bamboozled use advocates at The IEP Center.com.
 Parents who are serious about their child’s education use our advocates.